gjke/robotino/README.md

 Image processing is being done using the OpenCV library.
 The controlling of the robot is accomplished with a simple feed forward neural network using the FANN (Fast Artificial Neural Netowrk) library.

 <img src = "http://www.ros.org/news/assets_c/2010/06/Robotino_Imagefoto-thumb-640x501-98.jpg">

+Here is a short guide how to get the openCV library work in Windows and make it accessable in Visual Studio 2010
+<a href="https://github.com/gjke/robotino/wiki/New-Function-Block-for-RobotinoView-2-with-openCV">Install and use OpenCV</a>